-- to change your password at the bottom of your Profile page.
+- Log in to the Grants Gateway.
+If this is your first time logging in, you will be prompted to change your password at the bottom of your Profile page.
 Enter a new password and click SAVE. - Click the Organization(s) link at the top of the page and complete the required fields including selecting the State agency you have the most grants with.
-This page should be

-- Answer the questions in the Required Forms and upload Required Documents.
+This page should be completed in its entirety before you SAVE.
+A Document Vault link will become available near the top of the page.
+Click this link to access the main Document Vault page. - Answer the questions in the Required Forms and upload Required Documents.
 This constitutes your Prequalification Application.
 Optional Documents are not required unless specified in this Request for Application. - Specific questions about the prequalification process should be referred to your agency representative or to the Grants Gateway Team at grantsgateway@its.ny.gov.